hledwards33/python-template_v1/documentation/1_model_framework.md

 This defines a way of working within this repository.

 ## Deploy
-First we handle the way in which we want to deploy our model, this is the most granular level of model specification.
-This about how the model configuration should talk to the model wrapper to allow for re-use of the model wrapper.
+First, we handle the way in which we want to deploy our model; this is the most granular level of model specification.
+The creation of the model config yaml files is the desired outcome of this step.
+Think about how the model configuration should talk to the model wrapper to allow for re-use of the model wrapper.

 ## Wrap
 The next step is creating a model wrapper to deploy.
-The reason we do this before we have written the model code is because it helps enforce a generalise way of thinking when writing the model code.
+The reason we do this before we have written the model code is because it helps enforce a more generalised way of thinking when writing the model code.
 It also means we can test the model code within the repository's model framework as we develop.

 ## Model
 Finally, we can write the model code.
-As we mentioned earlier this is where the action happens.
+As we mentioned earlier, this is where the action happens.
-As we write the model code bear in mind future usage of the model, consider how to allow the usage of different configurations or input datasets.
+As we write the model code, bear in mind future usage of the model, consider how to allow the usage of different configurations or input datasets.

 # Framework Diagram
-The below diagram shows visually the model framework encapsulates specific steps in the model execution process.
+The below diagram shows visually how the model framework encapsulates specific steps in the model execution process.
 All models built with these abstract classes will inherit the same desired behaviour.
 Google "The 5 Principles of OOP" for more information.